Yixuan20/Yixuan20.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a master student at Tsinghua Universty, majored in electronic imformation. i 获得了产品设计 B.A 在北京林业大学School of Art and Design, minoring in Computer Art, School of Information Science and Technology.
+I am currently a Master’s student at **Tsinghua University**, majoring in **Electronic Information**.
+I hold a B.A. in Product Design from Beijing Forestry University, with a minor in Computer Art from theSchool of Information Science and Technology.
+With a background spanning both **Electrical Engineering** and **Product Design**, my previous research has focused on **tangible interfaces**, **digital fabrication**, and **haptic feedback**.

 I have research experience at [The Hong Kong University of Science and Technology (Guangzhou), Computational Media and Arts (CMA)](https://cma.hkust-gz.edu.cn/), [Future Laboratory, Tsinghua University ](https://thfl.tsinghua.edu.cn/en/), and the [Southern University of Science and Technology, School of Design](https://designschool.sustech.edu.cn/), along with work experience at [BMW (China) Service Co., Ltd](https://www.bmwgroup.com/en/news/general/2019/china-fe.html).
-These experiences have helped me build a strong foundation in interdisciplinary fields, fostering my ability to integrate research with design and drive technological innovation.
+These interdisciplinary experiences have strengthened my ability to integrate **design thinking with technical research**, enabling me to develop innovative, user-centered technological solutions.

-I am interested in human-computer interaction (HCI), specifically in the design of tangible interfaces, fabrication, and haptic feedback.

 # 📖 Educations